trilobiet/oapenmemomanager/README.md

 - Create a symlink `ln -s manager-x.y.z.jar manager.jar`;
 - In `/etc/systemd/system` create a file named `oapen-memo-manager-website.service`.
 See
   [Readme-memomanagersite-service.txt](./Readme-memomanagersite-service.txt) for an example.
-- Create a mapping on your web server to access the application from the internet.
+- Choose a **free** internal port and create a mapping on your web server to access the application from the internet.
   (NGINX example below for 'memomanager.oapen.org', internal port 8084):

         server {